lejustin24/lejustin24/README.md

 ## 🤖 Fun fact

 My passion for AI was built through my love for video games.
 I was always fascinated by how intelligent the non-player characters seemed, and eventually learned that their behavior was being controlled by AI algorithms.
+I was also continually astounded by how machine learning could anticipate the progression of cancer, and eventually discovered that this remarkable predictive power was driven by AI algorithms

 ## 📊 GitHub Stats